About web3 non-tech roles (Finance, consulting, Marketing, operations, etc..)

 • Damon Whitney

-Nice Abhi Numbers + Web3 is a strong combo.
-Finance roles here are growing fast because every project deals with tokens, liquidity, and risk.
+Nice, Abhi — numbers plus Web3 can be a strong combination.
+Web3 finance roles are growing because almost every crypto project has to think about tokens, liquidity, treasury, incentives, and risk.

 Skills you can start building now:

-If you can show real analysis, even with basic tools, it puts you ahead of many MBA grads entering Web3 later.
+If you can show real analysis, even at a basic level, it becomes much easier to stand out for finance-focused Web3 roles later.

 • ChainMentorNaina